What Matters in Hierarchical Search for Combinatorial Reasoning Problems?: Open Questions and Future Directions

+Planners that can generalize to out-of-distribution (OOD) instances are essential for robust decision-making \citep{DBLP:journals/jair/KirkZGR23, DBLP:journals/corr/abs-2108-13624}.
+We tested two types of generalization in the Sokoban environment: by significantly changing the layout of the board and by using extremely difficult boards from the DeepMind dataset \citep{boxobanlevels} (see Figure \ref{fig:sokoban_boards} for examples).

+In both cases, subgoal methods show better performance than low-level methods, with the gap increasing as the distribution shift become more visible (see Figures \ref{fig:sokoban_ood}-\ref{fig:sokoban_deepmind}).
+However, we found that kSubS, when using twice longer subgoals, collapses in OOD evaluations, despite outperforming \BestFS{} and other low-level methods on in-distribution tasks.
+As the subgoal distance increases, predicting the distant future becomes more challenging, making it less likely for the generated subgoals to be valid and reachable, especially in OOD tasks.
+In contrast, low-level methods avoid this issue, as selecting an action from a limited set always results in a valid move.
+Thus, while subgoal methods can be effective in OOD scenarios, excessively long subgoals can degrade performance (\rqproperty).

+When evaluated on extremely challenging instances (see Figure 1) introduced by \citep{boxobanlevels}, all methods required a significantly higher search budget but maintained the same performance order as in the previous experiment (\rqperformance).
+Solving these instances requires more advanced strategies than those learned during training.
+Subgoal methods are better equipped to handle this increased complexity because selecting subgoals is closely related to choosing a broader strategy because of their longer horizon.
+In contrast, low-level methods must assess each individual action, which limits their ability to foresee the long-term consequences of their choices.

+\takeaways{Subgoal methods can scale better than low-level methods on OOD instances, provided the subgoals are not too long (\rqproperty).}{}

-\section{Open questions and future directions}
+\section{Open Questions and Future Directions}

 While we identified several features that facilitate the performance of subgoal methods, that list is not exhaustive.
 Thus, it is essential to study this topic further, expand the analysis to more subgoal-based and low-level algorithms, and include even more types of environments.
+While most of our takeaways were confirmed in multiple environments, extending the evaluation to more domains would strengthen our conclusions.
 Additionally, our work provides mostly experimental validation of the claims.
-Finding theoretical foundations for the observed properties would also be a valuable direction.
+Finding theoretical foundations for the observed properties, such as Theorem \ref{thm:noisy_search}, would also be a valuable direction.